 Find out more about playing at 'fair and safe' casinos below.

 In 'fair and safe' casinos, players don't have to worry about breaking the maximum bet rule because it is enforced by the casino's system, which prevents players from placing a higher than allowed bet.
 Players also don't have to worry about accidentally creating a duplicate account because the casino's system will notice it and inform the player about the possibility of already having an account.

 If you receive a bonus from the casino, it is wise to read its bonus terms and conditions, even if the casino is 'fair and safe' according to the definition described in this article.
 In 'fair and safe' casinos, you shouldn't have to worry about playing a restricted game or betting more than the maximum bet rule allows; however, there might be other rules in place.

 For example, the winnings from a no deposit bonus might be limited to a certain amount, which is something you should know about in advance.
 It is also good to be aware of wagering requirements, which are also mentioned in the bonus terms and conditions.

-We have another recommendation about payments.
 For deposits and withdrawals, you should only use bank accounts and credit cards held in your own name.
 If you don't do this, you might get into trouble when trying to make a withdrawal.
 This rule is mostly in place to prevent credit card misuse and also because of international anti-money-laundering regulations.